-Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including using P Scales for children working below National Curriculum Level 1) and will ensure that your child's needs are met.
+Class teachers plan lessons and differentiate their planning according to the specific needs of all groups of children in their class (including children working below age related expectations) and will ensure that your child's needs are met.

 Support staff, under the direction of the class teacher, can adapt planning to support the needs of your child where necessary.